HTTP Status Codes

 If you are sure that the redirect is temporary, use 307.

-Note: Google bots does not see 307 redirections.
+Note: Google bots do not see 307 redirections.

 302 vs 307 Redirection